mobarski/fabris/readme.rst

 Conditional statement::

-    if 10 eq then "equals ten" print end
+    if 10 equal then "equals ten" print end

 Conditional statement with alternative::

-    if 10 ge then "ten or more" else "nine or less" end
+    if 10 less not then "ten or more" else "nine or less" end

 Counted loop::